yotarazona/scikit-eo/examples/README.md

 file.extractall()
 ```

-The third option is part of each notebook tutorial, so that reading and executing the tutorials are automated as much as possible.
+**!The third option is part of each notebook tutorial, so that reading and executing the tutorials are automated as much as possible**¡.